Skip to Content

 Method

-2. Stir in the beans, tomatoes, enchilada sauce, chili powder, cumin, bay leaves, garlic powder, onion powder and salt until combined.
-Add enough water to cover the beans (1 to 2 cups).
+2. Stir in the black beans, kidney beans, pinto beans, tomatoes, enchilada sauce, chili powder, cumin, bay leaves, garlic powder, onion powder and salt until combined.
+Add enough water to cover the beans, about 1 to 2 cups.

-3. Bring the mixture to a boil, then reduce the heat to low and simmer, stirring occasionally, for about 1 hour, or until the potatoes are tender and the chili has thickened.
+3. Increase the heat to high and bring to a boil, then reduce the heat to low and simmer, stirring occasionally, for about 1 hour, or until the potatoes are tender and the chili has thickened.

 Nutrition Info